cmcntsh/exerExcelPowerQueryMerge/README.md

 ## Create the Excel dataset by following along with the tutorial

 * Use Power Query to marge data tables (9 min): https://www.youtube.com/watch?v=dse9h2W4ejw&list=PLG9A6ovzPqX4uTMILULzW_MASdnH8j_1z&index=10
-* Download the data file included in this repository.
+* I was able to find the original data file used in the tutorial.
+It is included in this repository and is called Region wise Sales Data.xlsx.
+* I originally included a different dataset with multiple sheets but it is not an exact match with the data used in the tutorial.
+If you want to challenge yourself, you could try the assignment with the fabricated data called MergePowerQueryData.xlsx.

 ## Turn in your completed Excel dashboard